HenrySwanson/math-mondays/_posts/2018-11-12-ax-grothendieck.md

 We have to figure out a way of taking proofs over $\CC$, and translating them into proofs over $\FFx{p}$.
 This is daunting, but it's made easier by the fact that they are both algebraically closed fields, and so they have a shared pool of axioms.
 Of course, they are very different in other ways: $\CC$ is uncountable while $\FFx{p}$ is countable, they have different characteristic, etc. We have to show that our proof manipulations aren't affected by these differences.

-Since this isn't an intro to model theory post, I've pushed all the definitions to the bottom of the post, and I might someday extract them into their own little deal.
-Scroll down there if you see a term you don't recognize.<!--TODO-->
+Since this isn't an intro to model theory post, I won't be defining the basic terms.
+If these look unfamiliar, check out [this post](https://www.lesswrong.com/posts/F6BrJFkqEhh22rFsZ/very-basic-model-theory).

 Let $\ACF$ be the theory of algebraically closed fields.
 We claim that it's first-order, and it's _almost_ complete.